Watch this short video to find out some interesting facts about business culture in Belgium!

 Xenophobia: being a foreigner in Belgium

 According to Professor Jan Kerkhofs of Leuven University (KUL), a consensus exists in Belgium on fundamental values.
-The Flemish and Walloons are closer together in their value judgements than either the Flemish are with the Dutch or the Walloons with the French.
+The Flemish and Walloons are closer together in their value judgments than either the Flemish are with the Dutch or the Walloons with the French.

 This is confirmed by the experiences of many CEOs of so-called Benelux subsidiaries, who have found out the hard way that, if you present a management decision to your Dutch employees, they will challenge your decision and may well propose alternatives.
-Present the same decision to your Belgian employees and they will say nothing but still not ‘buy in’ to it, in other words, you will experience a covert resistance.
+Present the same decision to your Belgian employees, and they will say nothing but still not ‘buy-in’ to it, in other words, you will experience a covert resistance.

 With the exception of those with a compulsion for upward mobility, Belgians are essentially very amiable and polite people.
 Status symbols mean very little to most of them, although they aspire almost universally to two things, their own home (generally a house in the outer suburbs) and a decent car.

 When doing business in a foreign country, you need to be prepared to experience things that are different from those in your own culture.
 Without proper preparation and planning, you may find yourself experiencing culture shock, which can have a negative influence on the outcome of the business.
 It is understandable that, as an active business person, you can only invest a limited amount of time into the exploration of these cultural differences.

 For additional information please see the link below: